petedannemann/aws-batch-demo/README.md

 # AWS Batch Demo

-This provisions an AWS Batch Compute Environment and Job Definition and runs a simple decompress command line tool written in Python in an AWS Batch Job.
+This provisions an AWS Batch Compute Environment and Job Definition and runs a simple decompress and decrypt command line tool written in Python in an AWS Batch Job.
+Airflow has two simple dags that runs this process for two files.

 ## Requirements